Unraveling the mystery of Europe’s uneven covid surges

 But the country may not have been as much of an outlier as it appeared.

-Belgium took pains to record all covid-19 deaths, while other countries had less exact accounts, and across Europe differences in testing availability led to disparities in the accuracy of case counts.“
+Belgium took pains to record all covid-19 deaths, while other countries had less exact accounts, and across Europe differences in testing availability led to disparities in the accuracy of case counts. “

 “Everybody records things at least a little bit differently.
 And this was particularly bad in the first wave,” said Rowland Kao, a professor of veterinary epidemiology and data science at the University of Edinburgh in Scotland.